STEP: Enhancing Video-LLMs' Compositional Reasoning by Spatio-Temporal Graph-guided Self-Training: Conclusion

 \section{Conclusion}

-In conclusion, we propose \textbf{STEP}, a model-agnostic graph-guided self-training method that leverages STSG representation to self-generate fine-grained, reasoning-rich training data from any raw videos, employing a stepwise explicit rationale learning process to boost Video-LLMs' capabilities on multi-step reasoning tasks.
-Extensive experiments show that \textbf{STEP} improves compositional reasoning by 21.3\% on complex multi-step tasks and outperforms models trained on annotated datasets, with minimal self-generated, reasoning-rich training samples.
-It achieves strong performance on comprehensive benchmarks on two different backbones, demonstrating its broad applicability and potential in advancing reasoning in Video-LLMs.
+In conclusion, we introduce \textbf{STEP}, a model-agnostic, graph-guided self-training framework that utilizes STSG representations to self-generate fine-grained, reasoning-rich training data from raw videos.
+By incorporating a stepwise explicit rationale learning mechanism, \textbf{STEP} significantly enhances the multi-step reasoning capabilities of Video-LLMs.
+Extensive experimental results demonstrate that \textbf{STEP} achieves a 21.3\% improvement in compositional reasoning on complex multi-step tasks, surpassing models trained on manually annotated datasets, even with a minimal amount of self-generated, reasoning-rich training samples.
+Furthermore, \textbf{STEP} exhibits robust performance on comprehensive and long-video understanding benchmarks across two distinct backbones, underscoring its broad applicability and potential to advance reasoning in Video-LLMs.

+\textbf{Acknowledgement.} This work was supported by the NSFC (62272411), the Key R\&D Projects in Zhejiang Province (No. 2024C01106, 2025C01030), the Zhejiang NSF (LRG25F020001).

 {

 }